-1) Objective: To evaluate the Time to Progression (TTP) per RECIST 1.1 assessed by blinded central vendor review in subjects whose tumors are GEP intermediate or GEP high, and in all subjects, when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.
+- 1) To evaluate PFS per irRECIST assessed by blinded central vendor review in all subjects when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 2) To evaluate efficacy by GEP expression. - 3) To explore the concordance of PD-L1 in archival compared to newly obtained tumor tissue.

-2) Objective: To evaluate PFS per irRECIST assessed by blinded central vendor review in subjects whose tumors are GEP intermediate or GEP high, and in all subjects when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.
+4) To evaluate score change of health related quality of life using the EORTC QLQ-C30 and the EORTC QLQ-OES18 from baseline among subjects when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.

-- 3) Objective: To explore the concordance of GEP in archival compared to newly obtained tumor tissue. - 4) Objective: To evaluate score change of health related quality of life using the EORTC QLQ-C30 and the EORTC QLQ-OES18 from baseline among subjects when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 5) Objective: To characterize utilities using EuroQol EQ-5D among subjects when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 6) Objective: To explore the relationship between genetic variation and response to the treatment administered.
+- 5) To characterize utilities using EuroQol EQ-5D among subjects when treated with pembrolizumab 200 mg Q3W compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 6) To explore the relationship between genetic variation and response to the treatment administered.
 Variation across the human genome will be analyzed for association with clinical data collected in this study.